Covering and packing mixed-integer linear programs with a fixed number of constraints: Approximation and convex hull: Perfect compact formulation for and uniform bounds

 \section{{Perfect compact formulation for $m = 1$ and uniform bounds}}

 In this section, we present a compact and tight formulation for~\p~when $m = 1$ and the bounds are uniform, that is, $\ell_{i} = \ell$ and $c_{i} = c$ for all $i \in [n]$.
-This special case is denoted as~\pu.
-As mentioned in the literature review, \pu~can be solved in polynomial time~\citep{hellionPolynomialTimeAlgorithm2012a}.
+Note that each item $i \in [n]$ still has objective function values $v_i$ and $f_i$.
+This special case is denoted as~\pu. \pu~can be solved in polynomial time~\citep{hellionPolynomialTimeAlgorithm2012a}.
 However, no tight formulation of the problem is known.
 Hence the proposed perfect compact formulation contributes in this direction.

-\cite{constantinoLowerBoundsLotSizing1998a} shows that solving~\pu, where $\ell_i$ can vary with $i \in [n]$, is in general $\NP$-hard.
+Constantino~\cite{constantinoLowerBoundsLotSizing1998a} shows that solving~\pu, where $\ell_i$ can vary with $i \in [n]$, is in general $\NP$-hard.
 This paper also analyzes a setting identical to~\pu~and obtains two families of valid inequalities.
 Using both families, it is possible to describe the convex hull when $ c \ge d$. \cite{agraPolyhedralDescriptionInteger2006a} study the case where the $y$ variables are general integers and unbounded.

-\cite{dashContinuousKnapsackSet2016a} study the convex hull of the continuous knapsack set.
-Among other results, they prove that the convex hull with two integer and one bounded continuous variable is described using inequalities for a knapsack set with two integer variables and the ones for a continuous knapsack set with two integer and one continuous variable that is unbounded.
+Dash et al.~\cite{dashContinuousKnapsackSet2016a} study the convex hull of the continuous knapsack set.
+Among other results, they prove that the convex hull with two integer and one bounded continuous variables is described using inequalities for a knapsack set with two integer variables and the ones for a continuous knapsack set with two integer and one continuous variables that is unbounded.
 We use a special case of this result below.

 We first present a result on the the convex hull of a simpler set.
 For two integers $a$ and $b$, we use $[a,b]$ to denote the set of integers $\{a, \ldots, b\}$ if $a\leq b$; otherwise $[a,b]=\emptyset$.